SMA 00001 (revised 10/10/2014) Published On: 10/08/2012

 SMA 00027 Published On: 12/07/2017

-Question: Following up on FAQ PJM 00022, is balancing congestion the responsibility of the supplier?
+Question: Is balancing congestion the responsibility of the supplier?
 Also, is it known when the SMA will be updated to reflect this charge?

 SMA 00028 Published On: 01/17/2018